Measuring Diffusion over a Large Network: Empirical Application: Diffusion of Microfinancing Decisions over Social Networks

 \subsection{Data}

-We apply our inference procedure to investigate the role of the social networks in micro-financing decisions in 43 rural villages in southern India.
-The data used here is originated from the data used in \cite{Banerjee/Chandrasekhar/Duflo/Jackson:13:Science}.
-In 2006, the social network data were collected for 75 rural villages in Karnataka, a state in southern India.
-The network data were collected along 12 dimensions in terms of visiting each other, kinship, borrowing or lending money, rice, or kerosene, giving or exchanging advice, or going to the place of prayer together.
-In 2007, a microfinancing institution, Bharatha Swamukti Samsthe (BSS), began operations in 43 of these villages, and collected data on who joined the microfinancing program.
-The data contained detailed information at the individual-level such as caste, village leader indicator, savings indicator, and education, etc.
+We apply our procedure to estimate the ADM of microfinancing decisions in 43 rural villages in southern India.
+The data set used here originated from the data used by \cite{Banerjee/Chandrasekhar/Duflo/Jackson:13:Science}.
+In 2006, social network data were collected for 75 rural villages in Karnataka, a state in southern India.
+The network was measured along the twelve dimensions, such as: visiting each other; kinship; borrowing or lending money, rice, or kerosene; giving or exchanging advice; or going to the place of prayer together.
+The data contain information on microfinancing decisions observed over the trimesters after the program began operations as well as other individual characteristics such as caste, village leader indicator, savings indicator, and education.
+In this empirical study, the cross-sectional units are households.